 As Mumbai battles the monsoon deluge, residents are advised to prioritize safety.

 Mumbaikars should stay informed.
-They should avoid unneeded travel and heed official advice.
+They should avoid unnecessary travel and heed official advice.
 This will reduce disruptions from the bad weather.